JiangLiruii/vite-demo/README.md

+This is one simplest demo for [vite](https://github.com/vitejs/vite) using [react](https://github.com/facebook/react) framework

 To start dev
 ```
 yarn dev
 ```
-TO build production
+To build production

 ```
 yarn build
 ```

-TO get scss.d.ts
+To get scss.d.ts
 ```
 yarn tsm
 ```